 - Parking Lot Ownership: City of New Buffalo

 - Track Ownership: Amtrak

 New Buffalo’s growth has been along its lakefront and downtown.
-Since 1984, the former station platform sat at the south side of this small town along CSX-owned tracks.
-Jimmy Gierczyk, a local real estate developer, approached Amtrak in 2004 and offered to construct a new platform on the Amtrak-owned trackage, at no cost to either Amtrak or the Michigan Department of Transportation, in exchange for an agreement to stop two daily trains in each direction at the new station.
-The city as well as Michigan DOT and other political entities supported this proposal.
-Groundbreaking took place in November 2008 and concrete was poured in the spring of 2009.
+Since 1984, the former station had sat on the south side of town along CSX-owned railroad tracks, and it was served by the Pere Marquette (Chicago-Grand Rapids).
+Jimmy Gierczyk, a local real estate developer, approached Amtrak in 2004 and offered to construct a new platform on the Amtrak-owned rail line through town, at no cost to either Amtrak or the Michigan Department of Transportation (MDOT).
+In exchange, he asked for an agreement to stop two daily trains in each direction at the new station.
+The city as well as MDOT and other political entities supported this proposal.
+Groundbreaking took place in November 2008 and concrete was poured in spring 2009.

 In the late 17th century the St. Joseph River was explored by Father Jacques Marquette, opening the area to other European traders and eventually settlers.
 In 1834, Captain Wessel D. Whittaker’s ship Post Boy ran aground in a November storm near present-day Grand Beach.
 On his way to St. Joseph to report the loss, he saw the area at the mouth of the Galien River where it empties into Lake Michigan, and envisioned a harbor to rival his home port of Buffalo, N.Y.—and went to Kalamazoo to purchase the land.
 He returned the next year with $13,000 in investments, as well as friends and relatives, to develop the area.
 In 1836, New Buffalo incorporated as a village.